 As they shut down the business and negotiated a Lease Termination, the Client learned that the Sellers provided the Landlord with monthly revenue numbers that were consistently half of the revenue numbers provided to the Client during negotiations.
-Suspecting fraud, he contacted General Counsel, P.C. for advice.
+Suspecting fraud, he contacted General Counsel, P.C. (experts in Corporate Law) for advice.
 It took a lawsuit and over a year of negotiations to get a reasonable settlement for our Client.

 What Could have been?

 The cornerstone of an experienced Corporate Law Attorney’s due diligence review as a buy-side advisor is to examine and scrutinize the financial statements for accuracy.
 In addition, we interview the accountant to ensure there are no procedural or accounting irregularities.

 The central issue in the acquisition of a business is the Allocation of Risk between the buyer and seller.
 Our transaction documents are drafted to identify any liabilities and address them in advance.
 As you can imagine, our Client presented us with a deal document that could have been written on the back of a napkin – stains and all.